ShaunKrok007/API_CONSUL_LAB/README.md

    https://10.100.102.100:5001/getsyslog <br />
 6. Updated configuration for PSUTIL to access host instead of container https://10.100.102.100:5002/sysinfo <br />
-7. Added new self-signed certificate in our Flask application
+7. Added new self-signed certificate in Flask application for localhost